VergaJU/ScoreMarkers/README.md

   -o OUTPUT, --output OUTPUT
                         Output file name, default is input_processed.h5ad -a ALPHA, --alpha ALPHA
                         Positive markers bias, correct the weight of positive markers.
-Default=0.8 -b BETA, --beta BETA  Negative markers bias, correct the weight of negative markers.
+Default=1 -b BETA, --beta BETA  Negative markers bias, correct the weight of negative markers.
 Default=1 -l LABEL, --label LABEL
                         Name of the new variable in .obs, default = 'new_label' -t THRESHOLD_LABEL, --threshold_label THRESHOLD_LABEL
                         Name of the label to use when cells scores doesn't pass the threshold, default = 'Other' -v THRESHOLD_VALUE, --threshold_value THRESHOLD_VALUE
-                        Value of the threshold scores has pass to label the cells
+                        Value of the percentile to set the threshold scores has pass to label the cells, default=10

 required arguments:
   -i INPUT_FILE, --input_file INPUT_FILE
                         anndata file with cells to be processed -c CSV, --csv CSV     CSV file with labels and markers, NOTE: First column must contains the labels Negative and positive markers must be in separated lines
-                        The header need this format: 'Label' for the labels, 'PoN' for the column that specify if the marker is positive or negativeThe other columns containing markers can be unnamed
+                        The header need this format: 'Label' for the labels, 'PoN' for the column that specify if the marker is positive or negative The other columns containing markers can be unnamed
 ```

 The required arguments are the anndata input, a single cell experiment dataset obtained with scanpy and a csv file containing the labels and markers with the following structure: